Aboushady/Export-Power-BI-to-Power-point/README.md

 so that will save you some time, to only learn how to setup the configuration and save its file.

 ## EPPT "Export to Power Point" tool:
-For the sake of this guide, I created a sample Excel sheet with some random data with the following fields:
+For the sake of this guide, I created a sample Excel *EPPT_test_data.xlsx* sheet with some random data with the following fields:

 | Customer | Number of Purchases | Year |
 | -------- | ------------------- | ---- |